cassiofreitas/academia_capgemini/README.md

  This repository is the place I uploaded my solutions to this challenge.

- My solutions are organized in the folders, each one providing specific information about each questions.
+ My solutions are organized in folders, each one providing specific information about each questions.

  This is the folder structure: